Call for Abstract

 Biofertilizers are substances containing living microorganisms that enhance plant growth by improving the availability of essential nutrients.
 They offer an eco-friendly alternative to chemical fertilizers by utilizing natural processes such as nitrogen fixation, phosphorus solubilization, and potassium mobilization.

-• Phosphorus-Solubilizing Biofertilizers: Containing microorganisms like Bacillus and Pseudomonas bacteria, and fungi such as Aspergillus and Penicillium, these biofertilizers solubilize insoluble phosphorus in the soil, making it available to plants.
-Phosphorus is crucial for plant growth and development.
+• Phosphorus-solubilizing biofertilizers: Containing microorganisms like Bacillus and Pseudomonas bacteria, and fungi such as Aspergillus and Penicillium, these biofertilizers solubilize insoluble phosphorus in the soil, making it available to plants.

 Gene expression is the process by which information from a gene is used to synthesize a functional gene product, typically proteins or RNA molecules.
 It involves several key steps: